jobrunr/spring-batch-vs-jobrunr/README.md

 a csv file is read, transformed and then imported in a table.

 #### Prerequisites
 This project requires a running docker installation.
-Spring Boot, using `spring-boot-docker-compose` will automatically launch a postgres docker database.
+Spring Boot, using `spring-boot-docker-compose`, will automatically launch a postgres docker database.

 ### How to use